alexsasharegan/middleware/README.md

 import { RequestId, RequestLog } from "@alexsasharegan/middleware";

 const app = express();

-app.use(RequestId.injectMiddleware);
-app.use(
+// Set up the request id injector to enable request ids in the logs. app.use(RequestId.injectMiddleware);
+app.use(RequestId.setHeaderMiddleware);

+// Make sure to place this after the request id middleware,
+// but at the beginning of the middleware chain to get accurate timing. app.use(
 	RequestLog.middleware({
 		withColors: true, // tty color output